CFenner/MMM-Sonos/README.md

 <a href="http://choosealicense.com/licenses/mit"><img src="https://img.shields.io/badge/license-MIT-blue.svg" alt="License"></a>
 </p>

-This is an adaption Sonos module of [Vaggan's](https://github.com/Vaggan) [MagicMirror-SonosModule](https://github.com/Vaggan/MagicMirror-SonosModule).
+This is an adaption of the [MagicMirror-SonosModule](https://github.com/Vaggan/MagicMirror-SonosModule) by [Vaggan](https://github.com/Vaggan).
 It was modified to fit the new module system and got some enhancements in visualisation an configuration.

 ![Sonos Module](https://github.com/CFenner/MagicMirror-Sonos-Module/blob/master/.github/preview.png)